History & leaderhship

 About Betsy

 “My first experience with the Shepherd’s Center was as an instructor for the Adventures in Learning program.
-I knew from the very first day that the Shepherd’s Center was different from other organizations because of the true sense of community among the people who participate.
-Whether educational programs, volunteer opportunities, community outreach, or helping hands – the Shepherd’s Center brings people together and everyone belongs.”
+I knew from the very first day that the Aging Forward Alliance was different from other organizations because of the true sense of community among the people who participate.
+Whether educational programs, volunteer opportunities, community outreach, or helping hands, the Aging Forward Alliance brings people together, and everyone belongs.”

 Mike Stanfill, BS Civil Engineering